Izithakazelo zakwa Ntuli Clan Names History and Origin

 • Nthunyani: A nickname for someone with a “narrow and heavy neck” or “short heavy neck.”

-See Also Izithakazelo Zakwa Mzolo Clan Names History and Origin
+See Also Izithakazelo zakwa Siwela Clan Names History and Origin

 The Ntuli clan’s history is marked by their resistance against authority, particularly their notorious violence against police.
 This culminated in the tragic Sharpeville Massacre on March 21, 1985, where seventeen civilians were shot by South African police officers.
 Investigations and trials following the massacre revealed that the Ntuli gang had been terrorizing large portions of the population, with members involved in arresting, trying, and assaulting citizens before handing them over to law enforcement officials.